 We hope these ideas (and hints) will give you a good start on your holiday shopping.
 Be sure to shop with a trusted jeweler.
 Click here to find an AGS-credentialed jeweler near you.

 The only thing hotter than the temperature in the Las Vegas desert were the new styles that debuted at the recently held jewelry shows!
 JCK LUXURY, JCK Las Vegas, and the Couture jewelry show were held at overlapping times between June 2–8 in Sin City, where some of the most significant jewelry in North America debuted to the trade.
 By fall, shoppers will be finding these pieces in stores.
 What can you expect to see?
-Here’s a peek at three looks you’re bound to love.
+Here’s a peek at three looks that are sure to be the next popular jewelry trends.

 Convertible styles—pieces that transform to wear in multiple ways—were the most widely seen looks at the shows.
 Think two bracelets that unite to form a necklace, or a long necklace that can be worn as a lariat or belt.